RohanAlexander/telling_stories_with_data/_book/98-assessment 11.md

     - The paper must be well-written, draw on relevant literature, and show your statistical skills by explaining all statistical concepts that you draw on.
     - The paper must have the following sections: title, name/s, and date, abstract and keywords, introduction, data, model, results, discussion, and references.
     - The paper may use appendices for supporting, but not critical, material.
     - The discussion needs to be substantial.
 For instance, if the paper were 10 pages long then a discussion should be at least 2.5 pages.
-In the discussion, the paper must include subsections on weaknesses, and next steps - but these must be in proportion.
+In the discussion, the paper must include subsections on weaknesses and next steps - but these must be in proportion.
     - The report must provide a link to a GitHub repo that contains everything (apart from the raw data that you git ignored because it is not yours to share).
 The code must be entirely reproducible, documented, and readable.
 The repo must be well-organized and appropriately use folders and README files.
-    - The graphs and tables must be of a high standard, well formatted, and report ready.
+    - The graphs and tables must be of a high standard, well formatted, and report-ready.
 They should be clean and digestible.
 Furthermore, you should label and describe each table/figure.
     - When you discuss the datasets (in the data section) (remember there will be at least two datasets to discuss) you should make sure to discuss (at least):
         - Their key features, strengths, and weaknesses generally.
         - The survey questionnaire - what is good and bad about it?